micheleandreoli/maxima-tex/README.md

 The macro itself will be replaced by the result of Maxima's computation.

 >> **Note** *If the last expresson is ended with a “;”, the result of the whole computation will be discarded.*

+[^1]:) In the LyX screenshots above here, the \\M macro is also used.
+It is completely identical to \\m, but produces a result in two columns: on the first the Maxima code; in the second the TeX output.

 Examples
 -----------